lr-m/lr-m.github.io/static/media/cd-2023-03-04-replacing-lastpass-the-hard-way.2506ba04efa5a24b5d3c.md

 "urbfh0nGW0wFBm08ebqPiQf+2EbtN3JzvgExpKQZqrDepR1OVRiXgwGOuIJJEkGnVBx7gS9YeHG0s9zuDUmQnBOa0ee4b9W7f3rNeWPtwP4r7vLaLRBoxDDEnJ1HNe+I99k1XG9UgCVxCW+iMZ7q9ADSvjLn8RTCbUrC6b0XVWWWfMRMVwjK2dpKa8u9dpxunJ1HNe+I99k1XG9UgCVxCW+iMZ7q9ADSvjLn8RTCbUrC6b0XVWWWfMRMVwjK2dpKa8u9dpxu"
 ```

-- Vault recieves the data, decrypts with the session key, and checks if the recieved encrypted nonce bytes match the generated nonce encrypted with the correct master key.
+- Vault receives the data, decrypts with the session key, and checks if the received encrypted nonce bytes match the generated nonce encrypted with the correct master key.
 If so, it handles the request and responds, otherwise, it responds with an error.
 - Client gets the response, decrypts with the session key, and presents the response to the user:

 ```